- Private residential tenancies

 - Sources of advice and support

-The Private Housing (Tenancies) (Scotland) Act 2016, which is expected to take effect from December 2017, will introduce a new type of tenancy.
+The Private Housing (Tenancies) (Scotland) Act 2016 which will take effect from 1 December 2017, will introduce a new 'private residential tenancy'.

 It's purpose is to improve security for you as a tenant and provide safeguards for landlords, lenders and investors.

 The tenancy will be open-ended and will last until you wish to leave the let property or your landlord uses one (or more) of 18 grounds for eviction.

 - more security – it's an open-ended tenancy so your landlord can't just ask you to leave because you've been in the property for a set length of time

 - protection from frequent rent increases – your rent can't go up more than once a year and you must get at least three months' notice of any increase

 - any rent increase can be referred to a rent officer, who can decide if they're fair

 - if you've lived in a property for more than six months, landlords have to give 84 days' notice to leave (unless it's because you've done something wrong)